influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

 ### KapacitorLoopback

-Create an kapacitor loopback node that will send data back into Kapacitor as a stream.
+Create a Kapacitor loopback node that will send data back into Kapacitor as a stream.

 ```javascript